Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 So what?
 Well, the devil is in the detail and if the contract being awarded exceeds £5million (incl.
 VAT), when it publishes its Contract Details Notice, the buyer must also publish a redacted copy of the contract itself.
 If you are successful in bidding for a £5m+ contract, take care to consider what elements of your tender submission are either Intellectual Property or your Unique Selling Points (IP/USP).
 Make sure you advise the buyer at tender submission what parts of your tender you would expect to be redacted if included in the final award of contract, or you may end up with your IP/USP shared with your business rivals.

-As part of the wider drive for transparency and effectiveness in public expenditure, buyers will also have to ensure that in contracts of £5m+, a minimum of three relevant KPIs are included.
+As part of the wider drive for transparency and effectiveness in public expenditure, buyers now also have to ensure that in contracts of £5m+, a minimum of three relevant KPIs are included.
 Again, so what?
 Most contracts of this value do contain KPIs.
-The big difference is that during the life of a £5m+ contract, the buyer will be obliged to track performance against these KPIs and publish notices at least annually, informing the wider business community of how you are performing against the KPIs in the contract awarded to you.
-This could be embarrassing if you are not hitting the minimum KPI scoring/percentages.
+The big difference is that during the life of a £5m+ contract, the buyer is obliged to track performance against these KPIs and publish notices at least annually, informing the wider business community of how the supplier is performing against those KPIs.
+This could be embarrassing if suppliers are not hitting the minimum KPI scoring/percentages.

 Social Value will also be more firmly on the buyer’s agenda.
-The Government will be publishing a new National Procurement Policy Statement (NPPS), setting out requirements for the wider public sector to address national initiatives linked to the strengthening of the UK’s economic, social and environmental wellbeing.
-This new NPPS is still being drafted but provision for adherence to it, is built into the Procurement Act.
+The Government has published a new National Procurement Policy Statement (NPPS), setting out requirements for the wider public sector to address national initiatives linked to the strengthening of the UK’s economic, social and environmental wellbeing.
+Provision for adherence to the new NPPS is built into the new Procurement Act.
 Connected with this is a requirement within the Act for buyers to consider SME access to the public sector marketplace, with buyers asked to consider how its requirements can be structured to enable SMEs to participate and hopefully succeed in being awarded public sector contracts.

 Start to consider what social value you can offer to buyers as part of your tender submission.
 Public sector buyers are not looking for additional provision at a cost, they simply want to capture what you can offer as added value to support your tender.
 If successfully appointed, there will be an obligation on buyers to ensure that through the life of the contract, that added value is captured.